opil/documentation/docs/admin/OPIL/opil_server.md

 ## Initiation with HMI button

 Click on the HMI tab "Control".
-Create a new button with the name and id as `startTaskButton`.
+Create a new button with the name and id as `startTaskButton1`.

 Click the newly created button.
-This triggers the task to start.
+This triggers the task `SupplyTaskFromStorage1ToWorkstation1` to start.
 In the "Task Management" tab you should see a transport order with the task info "*MovingToPickupDestination*".
 The AGV should start moving in the VC simulation.

 ## Stopping and removing containers